6ce/SEON-sint/README.md

 # SEON
-Utilizes the [SEON](https://seon.io) API to fetch info on a phone number or email
+Utilizes the [SEON](https://seon.io) API to fetch registered accounts on a phone number or email

 # Installation
 1. Install [Python](https://python.org)